Mick3DIY/MultiPicoBox/README.md

 # MultiPicoBox V2

-A simple PCB with a Raspberry Pi Pico and some buttons, LEDs for gaming.
+A simple PCB with a Raspberry Pi Pico and some buttons, LEDs for gaming...

 This new version have :
 * 1 GPIO expander with a MCP23017 chip (**I2C communication with the Pico**,  with configurable jumpers address)